Communication Across Barriers Speakers

 Something you would not know about Lynda: She has a way of making her entire audience feel like she is personally talking with them.

-Elia, A bilingual master at assisting organizations and individuals to gain fresh new ways to address poverty.
-Elia attended West Texas A & M University majoring in Education.
-She brings passion and insights from years of working with and for people living in poverty.
-Elia was trained in 2010 by Dr. Donna Beegle and became a CAB Gold Star presenter in 2012.
-Elia has the gift of providing a different filter for her audience members to address poverty; A filter with out blame or judgment that allows professionals to assist people in moving out and staying out of the war zone of poverty.
+She is a bilingual master at assisting organizations and individuals to gain fresh new ways to connect with those living in poverty.
+She has the gift of providing a different filter for her audience members to address poverty; A filter without blame or judgment that allows professionals to impact people living in the war zone of poverty.

 Elia and her husband, Jacob, reside in Canyon, Texas, and have four children.